BrightcoveOS/ios-player-samples/README.md

 SSAI samples demonstrate how to use the SSAI plugin.
 These are intended to cover playback of Dynamic Delivery with or without Server-Side Ad Insertion, and play pre-rolls using Google IMA for SSAI Live Streams.

+#### SubtitleRendering

+SubtitleRendering samples demonstrate how to parse and display WEBVTT files so that you can customize the positioning and look of your subtitles.

 ### Feature Highlights

 - An example of creating a `BCOVPlaybackSessionConsumer` can be found in the `OfflinePlayer` and `CustomControls` sample apps.